t-fuchi/RedisMMap/README.md

 // get values from key at indices
 VMGET key index [index ...]

+// get all values from key
+VALL key

 // set value at index in key
 VSET key index value [index value ...]